 Strengthening human rights treatment of detained persons based on European standards and best practices in Bosnia and Herzegovina

-The Sixth Steering Committee Meeting of the Action „Strengthening human rights treatment of...
+Successful implementation of the Action „Strengthening human rights treatment of detained persons...

 Focusing on the capacity-building of prison and law-enforcement officers, as well as forensic medical staff, the Action will further promote human rights approach to the management of persons deprived of liberty.
 This has also been the overall goal the Council of Europe Office in BiH.
 Furthermore, it will aim to ensure comprehensive treatment of persons deprived of liberty in the criminal justice system, regardless of the nature or length of their detention.